The basics

 Cameras & hardware

-TetherBox is the on-site gateway that every site needs.
-Every camera, NVR or IP device sits on the site network behind the TetherBox; the TetherBox is the only thing that talks to the cloud, over an outbound-only encrypted tunnel.
-This ringfences vulnerable kit from the public Internet by design.
+TetherBox is the on-site gateway.
+Yes - every site needs one.
+Every camera, NVR or IP device sits on the site network behind it; the TetherBox is the only thing that talks to the cloud, over an outbound-only 4096-bit VPN.
+This ringfences vulnerable kit from the public Internet by design, records locally, runs analytics at the edge, and stays operational if the Internet drops.

 Yes.
 TetherBoxes run well on mobile connections.
 We recommend 2 Mbps upload for optimal performance but TetherBoxes work with as little as 256 Kbps upload.
 Reliable operation depends more on packet loss and latency than raw speed.